uni-rs/uni.rs/README.md

 - thread => examples/thread/main.rs
 - queue => examples/thread/queue.rs

-In order to build the example you might need to add the feature `with-core`.
+In order to build the example you might need to add the feature corresponding to the platform targeted.
+Here we will be using `xen`.
+This platform feature will also trigger a special target named with-core.
+Indeed, since we use a custom target, the core library probably does not exist in your environment.
-Since we use a custom target, the core library probably does not exist in your environment.
 As a convenience this feature will build the necessary dependencies from the rust sources.
-Here is the command that one might use to build the `hello` example.
+So, here is the command that one might use to build the `hello` example for xen.

 ```
-$ cargo build --target x86_64-unknown-uni.json --release --features with-core --example hello
+$ cargo build --target x86_64-unknown-uni.json --release --features xen --example hello
 ```

 ### Using in your own projects